serodriguez68/clean-architecture/part-5-architecture.md

 mud.* In reality, it is likely that the internal code also needs some vertical layering.

+There is nothing intrinsically wrong with a software system that has been architected around the idea use use-case services.
+Problems arise when teams commit early to a **service-level DECOUPLING MODE** without really needing it.

+Note *: in the context of this book, *micro-service "architecture"* and *service-oriented "architecture"* are the same thing (they only defer on a vague definition of lines of code per service).
+Also "architecture" is in quotes because the decision of decoupling at the service level and deploying in different servers is a **decoupling mode / topology** decision, not an architecture.

 #### Uncle Bob's Preferred Decoupling Mode Strategy

-His preferred strategy is to push decoupling up to the point where **service-level** *could* be performed without too much effort if necessary.
+His preferred strategy is to push decoupling up to the point where **service-level** decoupling *could* be performed without too much effort only if it became necessary.

 Initially all the code lives in one project, separated by **source code level** decoupling.
+This makes interaction between components easy via direct method calls.
 This may be sufficient for the whole lifetime of the project.

-If deployment of development issues arise, he extracts whatever use cases are causing the issue to **deployment-level** decoupling to fix the issues.
+If deployment or development issues arise, he extracts whatever use cases are causing the issue to **deployment-level** decoupling to fix the issues.